solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 ## 10. What gear do I need?
 You technically don't need any gear to process.
 Though gear massively helps with processing by giving you the ability to mass process, increase mastery and success rate.
 Note that all processing stones have been unified into one.
-Here are my *personal* gear recommendations, aimed at silver efficiency:
+Here are my *personal* gear recommendations, aimed at silver efficiency.
+Feel free to go for a different setup as you see fit.

-### Beginenr
+### Beginner
 - <!-- db_item-768088-18 -->
 - <!-- db_item-705514-18 -->